slama0077/hydro-transformer/README.md

 ---
 ### Citation
-If you wnat to use this repository, please cite as:
+If you want to use this repository, please cite as:

 `"Hydro-Transformer: Transformer Framework for Streamflow Estimation in Ungauged Basins Using Large-Scale Hydrologic Simulations"`